ccpem/caked/README.md

-The DiskDataLoader and DiskDataset classes were initially developed for [Affinity-VAE](https://github.com/alan-turing-institute/affinity-vae) by Marjan Famili, Jola Mirecka and Camila Rangel-Smith.
+The DiskDataLoader and DiskDataset classes were initially developed for [Affinity-VAE](https://github.com/alan-turing-institute/affinity-vae) by Marjan Famili (@marjanfamili), Jola Mirecka (@jolaem) and Camila Rangel-Smith (@crangelsmith).
 These authors have also prepared and curated the corresponding test data.

 ## Installation